LivioXie/LivioXie.github.io/_pages/about.md

 <br>
         <i>Course Project of Capstone (ICSI-499)</i>
         <br>
 Designed and implemented the complete user interface for an event management app using React Native, ensuring seamless cross-platform functionality on both iOS and Android devices.
 Developed detailed user flows and high-fidelity prototypes in Figma, optimizing layouts for mobile phones and tablets.
 Programmed real-time ticket tracking features, integrated QR code scanning for event check-in and registration, and established API communication with the Node.js back-end.
-Coordinated development tasks, managed version control, and resolved merge conflicts collaboratively using Git throughout the project lifecycle.
+Coordinated development tasks, managed version control, and resolved merge conflicts collaboratively using Git during the project.
 </div>
 </div>